 Worship

-The average attendance back for in-person worship in the sanctuary continues an uptrend.
-We have an average of 65 people worshiping in person every Sunday.
+The average attendance for in-person worship in the sanctuary continues to be an uptrend.
+Between both services, our average attendance is 85 people worshiping in person every Sunday.
 This is still 50% less than pre-pandemic numbers.
-We aim to break the 100 average attendance in two years.
+We had Sundays when our attendance was above 100 people, and we are working hard to maintain our average attendance to reach that goal.

 We added new media resources, and our engagement through social media has grown, connecting more people to our church.
+I thank Alyss Hess for her work on our social media channels and invite you to share them with people you know.
 Online Worship viewing continues to be steady after a decline in numbers.
-However, as more people come back to in-person worship, finding new ways to engage with new people online is challenging.
+However, as more people return to in-person worship, finding new ways to engage with new people online is still challenging.
 Still, online worship has been a blessing as we connect TUMC to people in the US and the world.
+It is also a blessing for homebound and those who travel during the year.
 Our online worship services and sermon podcasts have been seen and heard in:

 US: